aalexx-S/dotfile/README.md

 - [insert mode] ctrl + \: map to ctrl + O. For quick commands in insert mode.

+SS

+- `:SS` is alias to `syntax sync fromstart` since syntax highlighting is a little bit funky with folding.

 ### F6 execute command

 - F6 to execute command in current line with current shell.